Ugly Handling of Savage Hit Proves NFL Concussion Policy Still Complete Disaster

 The league's 32 owners built a billion-dollar industry on highlight-reel hits and a game framed around the idea of being a violent ballet.

-Instead, let's tell it like it is: The NFL's handling of head trauma is a disgrace, and Tom Savage's situation during the Houston Texans' 26-16 loss to the San Francisco 49ers only exacerbates a problem that's never gone away despite how much the league wishes it would.
+Instead, let's tell it like it is: The NFL's handling of head trauma is a disgrace, and Tom Savage's situation during the Houston Texans' 26-16 loss to the San Francisco 49ers only exacerbates a problem that's never gone away despite how much the league seems to wish it would.

 The lack of consistency throughout this season in regard to the handling of shots to a player's head has been laughable at best.